 The bigger issue comes in the first 3 episodes of Netflix’s “Bee and Puppycat”.
 The Netflix season tries to summarize the original first season, along with the original 10-minute pilot episode, in just 3 episodes.
 This, on its own, isn’t much of an issue.
 After all, season 1 was only an hour long, so it shouldn’t have been a problem to replicate the style and beats of the original in Netflix’s hour-and-a-half attempt.
 The real problem is how Netflix choose to tackle “Bee and Puppycat’s” origin and initial season.
 See, even though Natasha is credited as the creator of both the YouTube and Netflix version, the team of writers surrounding the project changed.
 While the new writers replicate the feel and humor of the YouTube version very well, they change almost every word fans fell in love with.
 Rather than replicate the first season, with the same jokes and big moments fans had grown accustomed to, the writers chose to rewrite and remove almost every joke and dialogue choice that initially existed.
 For the most part, plot points are the same, Bee meets Puppycat in the same way, discovers Puppycat is a magical being with lots of secrets, has the same quirky set of friends, and runs into the same situations up until the dramatic would-be finale at episode 3.
 But, because the jokes and dialogue are rewritten, the scenes feel hollow, like cheap imitations.

 I’ll give you an example.
 In each of those original 10 episodes “Bee and Puppycat” followed a very simple formula.
 The duo would get a silly job, be transported to some planet for a few minutes, it would show the zany antics that occurred as they did the job, and end with them safely at home, with a little bit of money afterwards.
 Because these episode focused primarily on the jobs, with the bulk of the lore and story building being done before or after them, most of the bits and jokes happen during the job.
 The original series garnered a huge fanbase that would quote and praise those exact moments.
 The second episode of the Netflix version attempts to address nearly everything that happens in the hour-long original season; most of the jobs, and therefore most of the biggest story beats and moments of humor.
 Rather than recreate the moments fans had grown to love, the Netflix version literally skips over, and rewrites, them.
 The episode shows those same jobs being done in a short seconds-long montage.
 Removing most of the heart and humor of those original episodes.
-What they did address ends up being less endearing, because fans who know the original know what their missing out on, and new fans don’t get nearly as much bang for their buck.
+What they did address ends up being less endearing, because fans who know the original know what they are missing out on, and new fans don’t get nearly as much bang for their buck.

 These differences seperate the first three episodes of the Netflix version from the rest of the season, because past those three episodes, “Bee and Puppycat” is great.
 The episodes are hilarious and heartfelt.
-With nothing for fans to compare the script too, their are able to fully enjoy the new jokes and hijinks.
+With nothing for fans to compare the script too, they are able to fully enjoy the new jokes and hijinks.
 Fans finally get answers to questions that have plagued them for years, and the world is expanded upon in such a way where you want to learn more.
 It’s engaging, interesting, and beautiful.
 “Bee and Puppycat” allows itself to be a comforting, wholesome, sweet show that explores a world where despite the otherworldly nature of the show, Bee tends to do such mundane things as watch cooking shows or take naps on her couch with her “pet”.
 What more could you want?

 Now with the full version of the show out, I can safely say I still love “Bee and Puppycat”.
 I sincerely hope it gets greenlit for a second season.
 The official Netflix version has left fans with new questions, and quite literally a new world to explore.
 I’m hopeful that, if given the chance, a second official season of “Bee and Puppycat” could be even bigger and better than before.
 Afterall, there’s a reason fans stuck around for upwards of 9 years.
 “Bee and Puppycat” is an otherworldly delight.
 It has a clear aesthetic, identity, and hopefully a clear goal.
 Though that can only be determined in the next season, but you can watch this one on Netflix right now!
 And I highly recommend that you do so.